Conditions & Injuries We Treat

 How can physiotherapy help?

-In physiotherapy, treatment focuses on relieving pressure on the median nerve and addressing the contributing factors.
-This may include wrist mobilisation, nerve gliding exercises, and soft tissue techniques to reduce tension in the forearm and wrist.
-Therapists may also provide splinting advice, postural education, and ergonomic modifications for work or daily activities.
-Strengthening exercises for the hand and forearm may be introduced once symptoms improve.
-The aim of physiotherapy is to reduce pain, restore normal nerve function, and prevent progression or recurrence of the condition.
+Treatment relieves pressure on the median nerve and addresses contributing factors.
+Therapists use wrist mobilisation, nerve gliding, soft tissue techniques, splinting advice, postural education, and ergonomic modifications, adding hand and forearm strengthening as symptoms improve.
+The goal is to reduce pain, restore nerve function, and prevent recurrence.

 • What is sciatic nerve pain?